openrewrite/rewrite-docs/tutorials/automated-migration-from-junit-4-to-5.md

 Use the `repositories` Gradle DSL to ensure that your build can resolve dependencies from one of these repositories, or one of their mirrors.
 {% endhint %}

-How that ends up looking differs slightly between single and multi-module Gradle builds.
+How those steps are affected differs slightly between single and multi-module Gradle builds.

 #### Single-Module Gradle projects

 1. In your build.gradle, in the `dependencies` block add a `testCompileOnly` dependency on `rewrite-testing-frameworks`:
     ```groovy
     dependencies {